-- Penis exercises involve massaging techniques which encourage blood to flow in the tissue of the penis to help increase length and girth.
+- It involve massaging techniques which encourage blood to flow in the tissue of the penis to help increase length and girth.
 Other penis exercises, like Kegels, strengthen the pelvic floor and help improve erection quality.

 - According to the Journal of Urology, “Normal smooth muscle content and function are necessary for the initiation and maintenance of erection.”

-- Penis exercises can be categorized into 4 types: 1) Stretching or Traction Exercises, 2) Expansion or Compression Exercises, 3) Kegel Exercises for Men or Pelvic Floor Exercises, 4) Jelqing or Combination Exercises.
+- The exercises can be categorized into 4 types: 1) Stretching or Traction Exercises, 2) Expansion or Compression Exercises, 3) Kegel Exercises for Men or Pelvic Floor Exercises, 4) Jelqing or Combination Exercises.

 - Although penile growth won’t occur instantaneously, there are many men with anecdotal evidence who attest to penile exercises’ benefits.
 Some medical professionals have done research on its effectiveness, including Dr. Brian Richards, and Dr. Richard Howard II.

 - Are Penis Exercises Effective?

 - What Are the Risks?